Brooks Harbor School News

-December Kindergarten Students of the Month
+February Kindergarten Students of the Month

-December 1st Grade Students of the Month
+February 1st Grade Students of the Month

-December 2nd Grade Students of the Month
+February 2nd Grade Students of the Month

-December 3rd Grade Students of the Month
+February 3rd Grade Students of the Month

-December 4th Grade Students of the Month
+February 4th Grade Students of the Month

-December 5th Grade Students of the Month
+February 5th Grade Students of the Month

-CHAMPS in the Lunchroom:
+CHAMPS in the Lunchroom

 CHAMPS is our schoolwide Positive Behavior Support Plan that is implemented in our common areas of Brooks Harbor including the hallways, lunchroom, recess and also in classrooms.

-CHAMPS Stands for: C-Conversation (voice levels)
+CHAMPS Stands for:

-H-Help (how to receive help when needed example raise your hand, ask 3 before the teacher, etc.)
+- H-Help (how to receive help when needed example raise your hand, ask 3 before the teacher, etc.

-A-Activity (what the students task is at the time, for ex.
+- A-Activity (what the students task is at the time, for ex.
 Eating lunch)

-M-Movement (where the students should be or remain)
+- M-Movement (where the students should be or remain)

-P- Participation (how the students actively participate in the task)
+- P- Participation (how the students actively participate in the task)

-S-Success (when the students follow the above expectations they have success! 😊)
+- S-Success (when the students follow the above expectations they have success! 😊)